 This web page shows only a small excerpt of our O'Lorgynd research.
 Another 67 words (5 lines of text) covering the years 1172, 1528, 1591, 1564, 1580, 1619 and 1609 are included under the topic Early O'Lorgynd History in all our PDF Extended History products and printed products wherever possible.

 O'Lorgynd Spelling Variations

 Many spelling variations of the surname O'Lorgynd can be found in the archives.
 One reason for these variations is that ancient scribes and church officials recorded names as they were pronounced, often resulting in a single person being recorded under several different spellings.
 The different spellings that were found include Larkin, O'Larkin and others.

 Early Notables of the O'Lorgynd family (pre 1700)

 Notable amongst the family name at this time was Thomas Lorkin (c.1528–1591), an English churchman, academic and physician, Regius Professor of Physic at Cambridge from 1564; and William...
-Another 28 words (2 lines of text) are included under the topic Early O'Lorgynd Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the O'Lorgynd family